 - auditing of your system

-- regular back-ups
+- regular back-ups.

 We then review your existing processes and compare them to these best practices.
-By doing this, we can quickly spot where your organization is doing well and where there is room for improvement.
+By doing this, we can quickly spot where your organisation is doing well and where there is room for improvement.
 Most importantly, it allows us to identify any areas of risk.
 Once we have evaluated your processes and identified areas of concern, we provide recommendations on how you can:

-- be more efficient in your processes
+- streamline your processes

-- improve your PostgreSQL skills
+- better leverage your existing PostgreSQL skills

 What are the benefits?